cartesi/dispatcher/README.md

 1. Open the Configuration File to collect all data that is specific to our user.
 The main content of this file is the list of "concerns" as explained below.
 1. Contact the State Manager to obtain all the blockchain information that is relevant to the user.
 Example: what is currently going on in the "partition contract", instance 17.
-1. Ask the Transaction Manager which of these instances is being treated now and which needs a reaction from us.
 1. All this information is passed to the DApp Callback, which will have to take a decision on how to proceed (more details later).
-The DApp Callback then returns to the Dispatcher one (or more) transactions that should be sent to the blockchain.
+The DApp Callback then returns to the Dispatcher one (or more) transactions that should be sent to the blockchain or emulations that should be performed.
+1. In one of these cases, the Dispatcher requests emulations to be performed by the Emulator Manager.
-1. The Dispatcher sends these transactions to the Transaction Manager that will make sure they are inserted into the blockchain in a timely manner.
+1. Otherwise, it sends the requested transactions to the Transaction Manager that will make sure they are inserted into the blockchain in a timely manner.

 ## Configuration File